 Sardinia is also known for its bronze age buildings, Roman ruins as well as its Pisan churches.
 Cagliari, Sassari and Alghero are three towns worth exploring.

 The mild climate gave birth to specialty island wine that is unique to this region.
 The heart of Sardinia is home to forests, rivers as well as waterfalls.
 This region offers a treat for the taste buds where local cheese and roast meats are served with carasau bread and a glass of wine.
 Meanwhile, the east coast overlooks turquoise waters and is known for its strawberry trees and herds of free-roaming sheep.

-Italy is obviously way more than just these 20 places I described above.
+There are obviously way more than just these 20 best places to visit in Italy.
 However, even after living here I can say that it’s impossible to visit and fully explore every single place in this beautiful country.
 When planning your trip to Italy, pick your spots and enjoy!